Find a Cheaper Electricity Provider and Save Money in 2025!

 Call our Selectra agents today for expert and trusted advice on switching electricity providers and make sure that you are getting the cheapest deal on electricity prices.
 Figures quoted do not include cashback offers and are available for direct debit payment.

-The average household electricity consumption in Ireland is approximately 4,200 kWh per year.
-This figure can vary depending on several factors, including the size of the house, the number of occupants, and the types of appliances used.
+The average household electricity consumption in Ireland is approximately 4,200 kWh per year and 11,000 kWh for gas.
+These figures can vary depending on several factors, including the size of the house, the number of occupants, the level of insulation you have and the types of appliances used.
 Running a home can be expensive, and often electricity bills make up the majority of our annual household costs.
-Let’s have a look at what influences this, and what you can do to reduce your consumption and in turn, your bills.
+If you are looking to switch electricity provider and lower your energy bills, you can call 📞(01) 913 1771.

 What Is The Average Electricity Usage in Ireland?